polyledger/lattice/README.md

 > A cryptocurrency market data utility Python package

 Currently, Lattice uses the Global Digital Asset Exchange (GDAX) to download historical data and execute trades, but more data sources are planned to be included.
+Lattice also includes a virtual market environment for backtesting trading algorithms.

 ## Usage